 Over the last ten years the meteoric rise of British artist Lhouette (Born Ciarán Robinson) has been nothing short of remarkable.
 Gaining his pseudonym from a series of works featuring a cast of striking yet subversive female silhouettes, Lhouette is regarded as one of the United Kingdom’s leading urban pop artists.
 Lhouette became widely known from 2012, having gained representation from a series of distinguished commercial galleries across the UK.
 This presence immediately led to a new generation of urban art collector acquiring key early works.
 A series of sell-out solo exhibitions alongside published editions and original collections soon followed.

 Lhouette's meticulously developed craft produces standout works utilising both raw and refined materials coated in his signature jam-packed painted collage work, the artist has gained critical recognition for his 'Post Urban Glamour' and 'Pop Maximalist' concepts, along with his widely collected cast off silhouetted figurative motif designs.

 Born in 1985 in Luton Town England, aged 17 Lhouette studied art and design at Central Bedfordshire College but controversially opted out against the wishes of friends, family and peers to enrol into the Royal Navy.
 Four years and 21 countries later Lhouette returned home setting up his first studio practice aged just 21 and soon after began creating work under the name of Lhouette.

 The discovery of East London’s urban art scene and its 'Pop Up / Pop Art' galleries were major inspirations for him but influences from long stints spent in the Caribbean, South America and Europe can also be found in Lhouette’s work today.
 Surrounded by different cultures and colours, inspiration from these travels were collated in scrap books curating postcards, souvenirs, and his own conceptual drawings.
 Between 2010 - 2012 to enhance his understanding of running a dedicated art studio, Lhouette completed a postgraduate Diploma in Arts Management at Birkbeck University of London, the placement was based on his work experience alone.

-In 2017 the artist established his own independent studios in an area of outstanding natural beauty in leafy Bedfordshire; large converted barns enabling him and his team of artizans to produce outstanding works to match the scale of his ambition.
+In 2017 the artist established his own independent studios from a series large converted barns enabling him and his team of artizans to produce outstanding works to match the scale of his ambition.